Fresh strawberries, oats, and buttermilk combine in these healthier breakfast muffins that are perfect for breakfast, a snack and even dessert!

 And now, get the recipe for these Strawberry Oat Muffins below and everything you want to know about strawberries over on the KitchenAid blog!

-Note: A previous version of this recipe appears on the KitchenAid blog as part of a past partnership (2015).
+Note: A previous version of this recipe appeared on the now-closed KitchenAid blog as part of a 2015 partnership.

 Strawberry Oatmeal Breakfast Muffins